Categories: Projects and equipment; Commerce and business

 A friend commented that it wouldn't be long enough for a sword;

-90lb forged and hardened steel anvil, tongs, hammers, multiple 100lb propane tanks, and other
+forged steel anvil, tongs, hammers, and other

 accessories.
 Raw materials, heat-treatment tanks/containers, and